nicoletownley/clickygame/README.md

     This app is deployed on GitHub pages at: https://nicoletownley.github.io/clickygame

 # **__What Problem Does The Application Solve?__**
-The application relieves bordem by employing the memory through this game.
+The application relieves boredom by employing the memory through this game.

 # **__What Is The App Doing?__**
 The app randomly generates pictures and challenges the user to remember where they last clicked so they avoid consecutively choosing the same photo.